Pod YAML

 name: "Morning analysis"

-message: "Run morning market analysis."Service-level fields include agent, persona, cllama, cllama-env, handles, surfaces, skills, invoke, include, and count.
+message: "Run morning market analysis."Service-level fields include agent, persona, cllama, cllama-env, models, handles, surfaces, skills, invoke, include, and count.

 Defaults and Overrides